anderson-bassan/NATO-Phonetic-Alphabet/README.md

 ## TODO

+- [ ] code refactoring
-* add translation to Portuguese and German
+- [ ] add translation to Portuguese and German
-* add time out to the guess game
+- [ ] add time out to the guess game
-* add database of highest scores
+- [ ] add database of highest scores
-* add a NATO translator
+- [ ] add a NATO translator
-* add a "Translate the NATO phrase game"
+- [ ] add a "Translate the NATO phrase game"